yanchenm/volunteer-portal/README.md

 - 📊 Track volunteer hours and history

-- ✔️ Review application, check documents, approve volunteers from one staff page
+- ✔️ Staff review and approval for new volunteers

 ## Running Locally